 Aloe Vera plants are great to have around the house as they are easy to care for and are medicinal too!
-But the best thing about Aloe Vera plants is just how easy they are to propagate!
+But the best thing about them is just how easy they are to propagate!

-In this post, you’ll find everything you need to know to successfully propagate your Aloe Vera, including a step by step process, what tools you’ll need when propagating and all of our top tips to help you along the way.
+In this post, you’ll find everything you need to know to successfully multiply your Aloe Vera, including a step by step process, what tools you’ll need and all of our top tips to help you along the way.

 Why propagate Aloe Vera plants?

-There are several reasons why plant parents choose to propagate their Aloe Vera plants.
-Firstly, who doesn’t want more plants for free?
 Aloe Veras are great to have around as not only are they extremely low maintenance, but they clean the air and are also medicinal for cuts, scrapes and burns.
-And if you have too many plants in your home, then the pups on your Aloe Vera can also make great gifts for friends and family!
+And if you have too many plants in your home, then the pups can also make great gifts for friends and family!

-The other reason why you might actually need to propagate your Aloe Vera is if part of the plant is looking pretty unhealthy.
-We always recommend you try and diagnose and fix the issue, but if things aren’t getting any better, your best option is to propagate the healthy part of the plant to try and save it.
+The other reason why you might actually need to propagate your plant is if part of the plant is looking pretty unhealthy.
+We always recommend you try and diagnose and fix the issue, but if things aren’t getting any better, your best option is to take part the healthy part of the plant to try and save it.

 What tools will I need to propagate my Aloe Vera?